scalastic/scalastic.github.io/_posts/en/2021-07-06-aws-ec2-documentation.markdown

     For long workloads (a database for example)

   * **Convertible Reserved** instances:<br>
-    Long workloads but you can change the instance type (from t2-2xlarge to c5-small for example)(up to 54% of discount)
+    Long workloads, but you can change the instance type (from t2-2xlarge to c5-small for example)(up to 54% of discount)

   * **Scheduled Reserved** instances:<br>
-    When you don't need continously an instance (for example you need an instance every sunday per week but during one year at least)
+    When you don't need continuously an instance (for example you need an instance every Sunday per week but during one year at least)

 - **Spot** instances:<br>
-For short workloads with resilience but less reliable as you can loose your instance if the price you willing to pay for them is less than the current Spot price (provide the highest discount in AWS that can be up to 90%).
-Usefull for batch jobs, distributed workloads, image processing,...
+For short workloads with resilience but less reliable as you can lose your instance if the price you're willing to pay for them is less than the current Spot price (provide the highest discount in AWS that can be up to 90%).
+Useful for batch jobs, distributed workloads, image processing, ...

 - **Dedicated Host** (for a period of 3 years):<br>
 Reserves an entire physical server fully dedicated to your use in AWS datacenter.
-When you have compliance requirements or use a Bring Your Own Licence model (BYOL)
+When you have compliance requirements or use a Bring Your Own License model (BYOL)